Jump to recipe →

 • Substitute half the chocolate chips with chopped walnuts or pecans for some crunch.

-How to Make Chocolate Chip Waffles
+Directions For How To Make Chocolate Chip Waffles

 1. Mix the dry ingredients: In a medium mixing bowl, whisk the flour, sugar, baking powder, baking soda, and salt.